mauriciopoppe/blog/site/content/notes/computer-graphics/viewing/projection-transform.md

 \end{align*}
 $$</div>

-The $w$ is left untouched since the projection doesn't imply division, the **general orthographic projection matrix** is
+The $w$ is left untouched since the projection doesn't imply division.
+The **general orthographic projection matrix** is:

 <div>$$
 \begin{equation} \label{orthographic-projection}